jason7337/Jasson-s-Portfolio-TJson-/README.md

 **Made with ❤️ using React + TypeScript + Vite + TailwindCSS**

-*This portfolio demonstrates my expertise in modern web development technologies and serves as a showcase of my professional work and skills.*
+*This portfolio demonstrates my expertise in modern web development technologies and serves as a showcase of my professional work and skills.
+Visit [tjson.net](https://tjson.net) to see it live and download my resume directly from the site.*